splunk/observability-workshop/content/en/scenarios/optimize_end_user_experiences/2-rum/6-tag-spotlight.md

 ![RUM-click](../images/RUM-Region.png)

-This will select only the traces relevant to the city selected as shown below:
+This will select only the sessions relevant to the city selected as shown below:

 ![RUM-Adam](../images/RUM-Adam.png)